Michael Brown Infrastructure Program Engineer

 These include techniques such as reclamite, micro surfacing, slurry sealing and fog sealing to extend the life of pavement surface assets that are in the early stages of deterioration.
 Pavement preservation techniques typically involve application of thin, bituminous-based products to existing pavement.
 They differ from resurfacing techniques because they:

-The City will be completing a pilot project in 2018 to test some of these techniques.
+The City is completing a pilot project, which started in 2018 and is anticipated to finish in 2021, to test some of these techniques.

 Resurfacing is also considered preservation as it is a proactive approach.
 Timely application of partial depth resurfacing preserves and protects the road structure, preventing rapid deterioration in pavement and risks due to unsafe driving conditions.